liferay/liferay-docs/develop/tutorials/articles/service-builder/defining-an-object-relational-map-with-service-builder.markdown

 ## Defining Relationships Between Service Entities

 Often you'll want to reference one type of entity in the context of another entity.
 That is, you'll want to *relate* the entities.
-We'll show you how to do this in the Event Listing project example.
+The Event Listing project demonstrates entity relationships.

 As mentioned earlier, each event must have a location.
 Therefore, each Event entity must relate to a Location entity.
-The good news is that Liferay IDE's Diagram mode for `service.xml` makes relating entities easy.
+Liferay IDE's Diagram mode for `service.xml` makes relating entities easy.
 First, select Diagram mode for the `service.xml` file.
 Then select the *Relationship* option under *Connections* in the palette on the right side of the view.
 This relationship tool helps you draw relationships between entities in the diagram.
 Click the *Event* entity and move your cursor over the Location entity.
 Liferay IDE draws a dashed line from the Event entity to the cursor.
 Click the *Location* entity to complete drawing the relationship.
 Liferay IDE turns the dashed line into a solid line, with an arrow pointing to the Location entity.
 Save the `service.xml` file.

 Congratulations!
 You've related the entities.
 Their relationship should show in Diagram mode and look similar to that of the figure below.